velvetkevorkian/preact-ssr/tutorial.md

 This translates roughly to "run `node src/server.js`, but also watch `src/server.js` and rerun the command whenever you see that file has changed".

 You should now be able to start the app using `npm run nodemon`, change some text in the `<h1>` and refresh to see it in the browser immediately.
-Your repo should look something like [the demo at this point](https://github.com/velvetkevorkian/preact-ssr/tree/cba6cfd70be46be97145fd3035d7ff2b73716d0a).
+All being well, your app should look something like [the demo at this commit](https://github.com/velvetkevorkian/preact-ssr/tree/cba6cfd70be46be97145fd3035d7ff2b73716d0a).

 ## Setting up Rollup